bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Can you apply the templates to your topics?

 1. Geographic Variation
+nation wide

 2. Trend related to the news
+best products for skin
 3. Who does that?
+all the people use skin product

-4. Answering a question people care about
+4. Answering a question people care about best skin product in amazon

 5. Valuable to businesses

 6. What's the most popular?

+which one is sold most and get most reviews.
 7. Cost/Money rankings
+which one will be more expensive among the most review products

 ## Misconceptions

-What misconceptions do people have about your topic?
+What misconceptions do people have about your topic? most reviews products got most sales

 ## Examples

 What data storytelling example inspires you?
+How Seattle Residents Determine Housing

 Could you do a new hypothesis, for the same question?